konflux-ci/image-controller/README.md

 ---

 The key difference from general purpose workflow are:
- - second robot account and corresponding secret created with read (pull) only access to the image repository.
+ - second robot account and the corresponding `Secret` are created with read (pull) only access to the image repository.
  - the pull secret is propagated into all `Application` environments via `RemoteSecret`.
  - the secret with write (push) credentials is linked to the pipeline service account, so the `Component` build pipeline can push resulting images.